galshaif/global-yemen/_pages/PearlDivers.md

 Hello.

-Here you will find fascinating insight as to:
+Here you will find insight as to:
 * What Pearl Diver Slavery entailed
 * What pearl diving slavery looked like.
 * The experiences of pearl divers.
 * Statements from pearl divers

 Come back soon!